The universal structure of moment maps in complex geometry: -critical K ahler metrics as moment maps

 \begin{definition}

 We define the \emph{Weil--Petersson form} on $B$ to be the closed $(1,1)$-form

 \end{definition}

-The Weil--Petersson form is usually only defined for families of cscK manifolds \cite[Definition 7.1]{FS-moduli} (i.e. when $\omega$ has constant scalar curvature when restricted to each fibre), in which case it is known to be semipositive (its strict positivity is also well-understood).
-In the spirit of this paper, we will not require any positivity.
+The Weil--Petersson form is usually only defined for families of cscK manifolds \cite[Definition 7.1]{FS-moduli} (i.e.\ when $\omega$ has constant scalar curvature when restricted to each fibre), in which case it is known to be semipositive (its strict positivity is also well-understood).